 That's not all though.
 All your early minions are great shouts.
 Blazing Battlemage is perfect in a lot of situations, and sometimes you can just whack out a cheeky Battlefiend and get to buffing it with your Hero Power.
 Basically, at this point in the game just stay on curve and go face, weaving in Hero Powers whenever you can.

 Mid game: Keep it up!
 Hopefully they're feeling the pain by this point.
-You can also use Demon Companion on your wide boards - you have a 1 in 3 chance of getting yourself a cheeky +1 Attack for all your minions which can make the difference.
+Your Wriggling Horror is essentially a mini Fungalmancer, and it’s a great 2 mana play when you can get it surrounded by friendly minions ready to attack on that turn.
 We actually really like Mana Burn as a way to slow your enemy's responses down too - some removal spells are vital on curve and forcing your enemy to wait before casting Brawl can be extremely powerful.

 - 1. Demon Hunter overview - Hearthstone: What does Demon Hunter do?